 Requirements that apply to Section 1: LPHA Leadership, Governance and Implementation:

-Implement strategies for Leadership and Organizational Competencies, Health Equity and Cultural Responsiveness, Assessment and Epidemiology, Community Partnership Development, Communications, Communicable Disease Control, Emergency Preparedness and Environmental Health as described in Attachment 1 of this Program Element.
+Implement strategies for Communicable Disease Control, Environmental Health, Emergency Preparedness, Health Equity and Cultural Responsiveness, and other Foundational Capabilities as described in Attachment 1 of this Program Element.

 Collaborate and partner with OHA-funded community-based organizations working in the areas of communicable disease, emergency preparedness and/or environmental public health through meetings and alignment of planned activities.